After resolution at the general meeting held on November 27, 2020.

 The company’s financial year shall comprise the period commencing January 1 up to and including December 31.

-Shareholders or trustees which on the record date are entered in the shareholders' register and noted in a Record day Register, according to chapter 4 of the Swedish Central Securities Depositories and Financial Instrument Accounts Act (1998:1479) or noted on a Record day Account according to chapter 4 § 18 first paragraph 6-8 in the aforementioned law, shall be presumed to be authorised to exercise the rights in chapter 4 § 39 of the Swedish Companies Act (2005:551).
+Shareholders or trustees which on the record date are entered in the shareholders' register and noted in a Record day Register, according to chapter 4 of the Swedish Central Securities Depositories and Financial Instrument Accounts Act (1998:1479) or noted on a Record day Account according to chapter 4 § 18 first paragraph 6-8 in the aforementioned law, shall be presumed to be authorized to exercise the rights in chapter 4 § 39 of the Swedish Companies Act (2005:551).